criszelaya24/tech-tests/frontend/README.md

     <img src="./images/localhost_3000_iPhone.png" width="375">
 </div>

+Feel free to either setup a project from new or use the vue or react files found in [pre-setup](pre-setup)

 ## What's the client looking for?

 - A web app using a [modern and **desirable** frontend framework].